 Student loans are not dischargeable in bankruptcy unless you can show "undue hardship" which is very difficult.
-An adversary proceeding or lawsuit must be filed within your bankruptcy, and after properly serving the defendant(s) with the summons and complaint, you must prove to the bankruptcy court...Read more »
+An adversary proceeding or lawsuit must be filed within your bankruptcy, and after properly serving the defendant(s) with the summons and complaint, you must prove to the...Read more »

 Alimony is considered a "domestic support obligation" or DSO in bankruptcy.
 It is not dischargeable in bankruptcy.
 It is also considered a priority claim and entitled to distribution ahead of other claims.
 So there should be no change in your alimony payments by reason of a bankruptcy filing.